s9w/articles/perf cpp random.md

 No surprises here, choose what you want.

 A little warning: I encountered an odd performance drop (around a factor of 10!) with the specific combination of clang compiler, `mt19937` (32 and 64bit) and `uniform_real_distribution` (float and double).
-But I could only reproduce this with clang, and that particular combination.
+But I could only reproduce this with clang (3.4), and that particular combination.
 Do a little testing beforehand if this applies to you.
 [Link][1] to stackoverflow discussion

 ## Versions, source code
 g++ 4.8.2 on 64bit linux